Defence Housing Entitlements

 ● Tier 3, is 80% of the AHP – maximum benefit!

-1/ you have a higher monthly subsidy (about an extra $120 per month stays in your
+- So you can have a higher monthly subsidy (about an extra $100 per month stays in your pocket) or;

-2/ you can use four years of your service in a lump sum – very useful to top up your cash buffer after you have purchased your home.
+- So you can use four years of your service in a lump sum – very useful to top up your cash buffer after you have purchased your home.

 Australian Military Bank